solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/addresses.md

 - Address must be unique for a given name and chain id.
 - Address must be non-zero.
 - Chain id must be non-zero.
-- Address must be a contracts in the execution chain if `isContract` is set to `true`.
+- Address must be a contract in the specified chain if `isContract` is set to `true`.
-- Address must not be contracts in the execution chain if `isContract` is set to `false`.
+- Address must not be contracts in the specified chain if `isContract` is set to `false`.

 Addresses can be added before the proposal runs by modifying the Addresses JSON file.
 After a successful deployment the `getRecordedAddresses` function will return all of the newly deployed addresses, and their respective names and chain id's.